Current Ministry Location – Chicago, IL

-While working in a hospital in Rochester, Minnesota, Mary Lou Rajdl supervised four Maryknoll Sisters studying nursing.
-Soon she herself joined the Maryknoll Sisters.
+While working in a hospital in Rochester Minnesota, Mary Lou Ann supervised four Maryknoll Sister nursing students.
+Her first introduction to Maryknoll.

-Through her years in mission Sister Mary Lou has endeared herself regaling everyone with her great sense of humor as a story teller, spiritual director, nurse, and retreat director.
-Assigned to Hong Kong in 1963 she pursued Cantonese language study and then worked as out patient department supervisor at Our Lady of Maryknoll Hospital in a small clinic extremely hectic, crowded and busy.
+Through her years in mission Sister Mary Lou Ann endeared herself regaling everyone with her great sense of humor as a story teller, spiritual director, nurse, and retreat director.
+In Hong Kong she pursued Cantonese language study and then worked as outpatient department supervisor at Our Lady of Maryknoll Hospital of a small, extremely hectic, crowded and busy clinic.
 Patients and staff noticed her kindness and patience.

-In Lantau Island, Sister Mary Lou extended the hospital’s Community Nursing and also had a Prayer Presence ministry.
-Back in Hong Kong she gave activity-oriented programs in Creation Spirituality, conducting retreats in Vietnamese camps, spirituality days for Catholic and ecumenical groups and clown ministry sessions.
+Sister Mary Lou Ann extended the hospital’s Community Nursing and also had a Prayer Presence ministry on Lantau Island.
+Back in Hong Kong she gave activity-oriented programs in Creation Spirituality, conducting retreats with Vietnamese asylum seekers in detention centers as well as spirituality days for Catholics and ecumenical and clown ministry sessions.
 Developing the leadership in the group, she asked them to name the theme they wished which gave insights into their needs.
 She changed students’ ideas of what a retreat could be.

-In 1978 Sister Mary Lou was assigned to the Eastern U.S. Region and worked in Chinatown, Chicago primarily as medical/social work interpreter, taking many Chinese to clinics and hospitals.
-She also served as the school nutritionist and was its community representative.
-Sister Mary Lou continues to do pastoral ministry with the Chinese and Burmese; is a Spiritual Director and part time Instructor; a member of the Maryknoll Society Review Board and oversees the Maryknoll Sisters Orientation house in Chicago during the months when they are at the Center in NY.
+In 1978 Sister Mary Lou Ann was assigned to the Eastern U.S. Region where she worked in Chicago Chinatown, primarily as a medical/social work interpreter, accompanying many Chinese immigrants to clinics and hospitals.
+She also served as the Chinatown Maryknoll School nutritionist and was community representative.
+Sister Mary Lou Ann continued to do pastoral ministry with the Chinese and Burmese; was a Spiritual Director and part time Instructor; a member of the Maryknoll Society Review Board and oversaw the Maryknoll Sisters Orientation house in Chicago when the Sisters were at the Center in NY.